What Is Mobile Home Insurance (HO-7) and How Does It Work?

 ⚓ Anchoring & Tie-Downs Proper anchoring systems reduce windstorm risk and can qualify your home for premium discounts.
 Unanchored or improperly secured homes are seen as higher risk by insurers.

 🏗️ Foundation Type A mobile home doesn't need to be on a permanent foundation to be insured.
 However, homes on permanent foundations (slabs, crawl spaces) are often classified as real property, improving eligibility and potentially reducing premiums.
-Pier-and-block setups are insurable when they meet local codes.

 📋 Coverage Type Replacement cost coverage (RCV) costs more than actual cash value (ACV) coverage.
-ACV subtracts depreciation from your payout — meaning an older home could receive far less than what it costs to rebuild.
+ACV subtracts depreciation from your payout, meaning an older home could receive far less than what it costs to rebuild.

 Best Mobile Home Insurance Companies for 2026